vanDeventer/as2/README.md

 	- [pwmServo](https://github.com/vanDeventer/as2/tree/pwmServo) controls the position of an RC steering servo
 	- [inputCapture](https://github.com/vanDeventer/as2/tree/inputCapture) measures the time between events (rising edges)
 	- rpm555
+- RTC
+	- [rtc](https://github.com/vanDeventer/as2/tree/rtc) demonstrate the use of the chip's real time clock
 - CAN
 	- [CANloopback](https://github.com/vanDeventer/as2/tree/CANVel) teaches how to transmit frames and filter incoming messages
 	- [CANvel](https://github.com/vanDeventer/as2/tree/CANVel) display in a terminal window the vehicle speed (over the diagnostic port)